CBD is rapidly growing in popularity. In fact the CBD industry is expected to climb to $22 billion by 2022.

 Why Are People Turning to CBD?

-Many people are picking up CBD to treat ailments.
-Some studies show CBD could be a positive counter to problems like anxiety and stress.
+Many people are picking up CBD to treat themselves to a healthy alternative to over the counter medications.
+Some studies show CBD could be a positive counter to problems like feeling uneasy and stress.

-But it’s also catching on as a treatment for more general problems, like pain and sleep disorders.
+CBD is also catching on as a product of choice for more general problems, like daily pain and better sleep.
 And some studies suggest it could be an effective way to curb the United States opioid crisis.

 Still, this new craze leaves much of the public confused.
 Many wonder: Is CBD weed?
 What is CBD?